-They are a versatile, inexpensive and portable piece of exercise equipment.
+They are a versatile, inexpensive and a portable piece of exercise equipment.
 Apart from perfecting the ideal booty you can use them for strength training, general fitness, pilates, CrossFit, or even yoga routines.

 This article includes affiliate links.
 If you choose to purchase any of the products we have discussed in this article, we may receive a small commission.